rylev/component-book/src/encoding.md

 Each component (except for the top-level one) has a `(;N;)`.
 These are there to indicate the *index* of that definition.
 Definitions that come after a given definition can refer to that definition using its index.

 Indices are not global meaning that for each nested level a new index space starts.
 This explains why the first two nested components both have index 0.
 They are the first components at their respective nesting level.
-These indices are also separted by which *kind* of definition being referred to.
+These indices are also separated by which *kind* of definition being referred to.
 We only have component definitions right now, so everything at the same nesting level lives in the same index space, but as we introduce new definition types, definitions will have different index spaces that they occupy depending on what type they are.
 If this is unclear, wait until the next section when we'll introduce our next definition type: core modules.

 However, to make reading `wat` files easier, `wasm-tools print` uses block comments (i.e., either between a "(;" and a ";)" which is ignored as a comment) to explicitly show what the index is.